Resilience is pretty vital to life in general, but especially motherhood.

 Other ways to find moments to recharge include:

 - Taking a break from trying to put baby down for a nap and putting her in the pram for a walk.
 It’s a physical and mental break from trying to settle a fussy baby.
-She’ll likely be distracted by the outside and may give into rest without realising you’re trying to put her to sleep.
+She’ll likely be distracted by the outside and may give into rest without realizing you’re trying to put her to sleep.

 - Hopping into a hot shower while the baby naps instead of folding laundry.